Stoquastic simulations of non-stoquastic superconducting flux circuits: Introduction

-In this study, we demonstrate that flux-circuit Hamiltonians are efficiently simulable (with a few stated caveats).
-This is possible because the formalism of superconducting circuits is not discrete spin states, but instead conjugate variable pairs in a continuous Hilbert space.
-These coordinate pairs are usually expressed as flux and charge variables---which represent position- and momentum-like coordinates, respectively.
-This observation was initially pointed out by Bravyi et al.~\cite{bravyi2006complexity} who asserted that if we treat the quantum mechanics of Josephson-junction qubit systems of the ``flux’'-type as a collection of distinguishable (rather than bosonic or fermionic) particles the kinetic energy is a Laplacian in the continuous limit (see also Ref.~\cite{PhysRevB.69.064503}).
-Devising a combination of rotation of the charge and discretization of flux, we explicitly show that a sign-problem free QMC technique may be applied which avoids the all the computational issues that arise in the NStoq qubit approximation picture~\footnote{An independent study making similar assertions that has very recently been posted on the arXiv~\cite{2020arXiv201101109C}.
-However, the focus and methods by which the resolution of the off-diagonal matrix elements in the kinetic energy matrix is achieved are quite different.}. \\ {\bf Efficiently simulating superconducting flux circuits.}--- In what follows, we provide a methodology for simulating general superconducting flux circuits whose Hamiltonians are of the form,
+The elimination of the sign problem is possible because superconducting circuits are not described by discrete spin states, but rather by conjugate variable pairs in a continuous Hilbert space.
+These phase-space coordinate pairs are usually expressed as flux and charge variables---which represent position- and momentum-like coordinates, respectively.
+This observation was initially pointed out by Bravyi et al.~\cite{bravyi2006complexity} who asserted that if we treat the quantum mechanics of Josephson-junction qubit systems of the ``flux-type as a collection of distinguishable (rather than bosonic or fermionic) particles the kinetic energy is a Laplacian in the continuous limit (see also Ref.~\cite{PhysRevB.69.064503}).
+Devising a combination of rotation of the charge and discretization of flux, we explicitly show that the circuit Hamiltonian can be cast into a Stoq Hamiltonian, and so sign-problem free QMC techniques may be applied~\footnote{An independent study making similar assertions that has very recently been posted online~\cite{Ciani2021}.
+However, the focus and methods by which the resolution of the off-diagonal matrix elements in the kinetic energy matrix is achieved are quite different.}.

+It is important to note that while our approach resolves the sign problem, `classical' challenges in the simulation of Stoq circuits could still persist.
+These include the presence of an exponential number of local minima, which are inherent to NP-hard problems such as spin glasses.
+Such difficulties affect both AQC and QMC simulations.
+These obstacles are not expected to be circumvented by a universal quantum computer, that is, it is expected that $\text{NP} \not\subset \text{BQP}$, as expressed in computational complexity terms.